earlycamp/theStewaker/strings/sayYourcount.md

 can you geuss what 6 will be out loud?

+An Explanation of the Say and Count game,

 * `1` is read off as `"one 1"` or `11.`

 * `11` is read off as `"two 1s"` or `21.`

 * `21` is read off as `"one 2,"` then `one 1"` or `1211.`

+Use cases:

 Given an `integer n`, generate the `nth term` of the count-and-say sequence.
 You can from the previous member read off the digits, counting the number of digits in groups of the same digit.